AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

   Check Messages`), both when using :ref:`Direct Justification with Pragma Annotate` and when using :ref:`Indirect Justification with Pragma Assume`.

+* [SPARK_EXTERNAL]
-* [SPARK_EXTERNAL] The modeling of :ref:`Interfaces to the Physical World` needs to be reviewed for objects and abstract states whose value may be modified concurrently.
-Regarding objects, this only concerns objects whose address is specified through an address clause or aspect.
-Regarding abstract states, this only concerns abstract states whose refinement is not in SPARK.
+  The modeling of :ref:`Interfaces to the Physical World` needs to be reviewed for objects whose value may be modified concurrently, when the address of the object is specified through an address clause or aspect.

   * They should be `effectively volatile` in SPARK (see SPARK RM 7.1.2), so that GNATprove takes into account possible concurrent changes in the